-Add α California partnership tax directory first.
-Since the California Supplement contains no pre-stored data, you must add a tax directory to the Storage Disk the first time you use the Partnership Edition for the new tax year.
-This tax directory can hold up to 99 volumes of data with 15 returns in each volume.
+Add a California Supplement tax directory first.
+Since the California Supplement contains no sample return (unlike the Form 1040 program), you must add a tax directory to the Storage Disk the first time you use the Partnership Edition for the new tax year.
+This tax directory can hold up to 99 volumes of data with 15 returns in each volume, with the exception of Economy Level software, which is restricted to one volume (volume 99).
 If you don't remember how, refer to Starting a New Tax Volume in Chapter 9 of the separate User's Guide.
 The tax directory you create by this process is completely independent of any tax directory created with any other edition of any other type or year.